emmicourt/CMPS142_movieReviews/README.md

 classifiers to create our models.
 These models are sustained using pickle files to be used by createOutput.py

 createOutput.py
-This file takes in the training data, the models from the pickel files
+This file uses the models to make predictions on the test data.
+The three classifiers vote on a prediction and write to the

 How to run:
 ===========
-1. Create feature vectors and dump into pickle files: python featureExtraction.py
+1. Create feature vectors and dump into pickle files: python featureExtraction.py python

 2. Take feature vectors and train: python models.py

-3. Create output prediction file: python
+3. Create output prediction file: python createOutput.py